philsinatra/IDM222/instructor_materials/06-animations-transitions.md

 ## CSS Filters

-^ _Filters_ let you change the appearance of images after they've been loaded into the browser without changing the image files.
-You can convert an image to grayscale or blur an image.

----

-## CSS Filters Syntax
+### CSS Filters Syntax

 ```css
 image {
   filter: [filtermethod(value)];
 }
 ```

+^ _Filters_ let you change the appearance of images after they've been loaded into the browser without changing the image files.
+You can convert an image to grayscale or blur an image.

 ^ There are various filters available.
 We'll look at a couple examples here.
 Research online to find a full list of available filters and the values that are accepted for each.